 Even if you’re using a car for just one day it’s important to have adequate insurance cover, so you must make sure you take out an appropriate insurance policy.

-One day car insurance policies usually include comprehensive cover, meaning you’ll be insured for any damage caused to the car you’re driving — rather than third party cover, which is the minimum legal requirement in the UK.
-With a one day car insurance policy you won’t affect the car owner’s no claims bonus if you’re involved in an accident and need to make a claim.
+with a one day car insurance policy you won’t affect the car owner’s no claims bonus if you’re involved in an accident and need to make a claim

 One day car insurance can come in useful in a variety of situations in which you only need insurance for a day.

-You can even get one day cover as a learner driver if you want to practice in a friend’s or family member’s car before your test, although you would probably benefit more from taking out a temporary learner driver policy that can cover you for up to 90 days.
+You can even get one day cover as a learner driver if you want to practise in a friend’s or family member’s car before your test, although you would probably benefit more from taking out a temporary learner driver car insurance policy that can cover you for up to 90 days.

 One-day insurers will typically take on drivers in the age range of 19-75, although some specialist providers will cover those from age 17 and even learner drivers.

 If you’re using a price comparison website to get quotes for one day car insurance you’re more likely to see a wider variety of quotes if you have lots of driving experience.